tjaydk/MEANPeriod3ExamPrep/README.md

 Explain how redis "fits" into the NoSQL world, and provide an example of how to use it.
 ----------------------------------------------------
+Redis is an In-Memory Key-Value database which is extremely fast due to the fact that it stores the data in the servers memory, therefore as with a hashmap it can be search through very fast and retrieve the information.
+It does not persist the data as per sei, but takes a snapshot at some given point.

 Explain, using a relevant example, how redis (or a similar) can increase scalability (drastic) for a server using server side sessions
 ----------------------------------------------------
+You can use partitioning with multiple redis instances which makes it possible to store data on multiple machines easily, thereby giving you the possibility to easily scale by adding additional machines/servers to your datahouse.

 Explain, using a relevant example, a full MEAN application including relevant test cases to test the REST-API (not on the production database)
 ----------------------------------------------------